Welcome to the information page about the Rhodes Scholarship for Pakistan.

 - Professor Shaukat Hameed Khan, a nuclear-laser physicist who is a Fellow of the Pakistan Academy of Sciences and was the rector of Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIKI).

 - Neurosurgeon Ayub K. Ommaya, the inventor of the Ommaya Reservoir, which is used to provide chemotherapy directly to the tumour site for brain tumours;

 - Wasim Sajjad, who served as interim President of Pakistan on two occasions.
 He serves in the Senate of Pakistan, where he has until recently been Opposition Leader in the Senate.

-Applications for the Rhodes Scholarships for 2016 for Pakistan will open in early June 2015.
+Applications for the Rhodes Scholarships for 2016 for Pakistan are open.
+Apply here.

 Prospective applicants from Pakistan should carefully review:

 1. the general information about the Rhodes Scholarships,

 2. the selection criteria that apply in all Rhodes constituencies, and then

 There are FAQs which are applicable to all applicants.